pycom/pydocs/content/tutorials/all/repl.md

     - chapter/tutorials/all/repl
 ---

 Using the Pymakr Plugin, open and connect a device or use serial terminal (PuTTY, screen, picocom, etc).
 Upon connecting, there should be a blank screen with a flashing cursor.
 Press Enter and a MicroPython prompt should appear, i.e. `>>>`.
-Let’s make sure it is working with the obligatory test:
+Let's make sure it is working with the obligatory test:

 ```python
 >>> print("Hello LoPy!")